spanexx/KolocollectV1/memory.md

 They would each access a person applying for loan, and the system will loan the user the money from the backupfund.
 For the investment part, the system will create assets that communities can decide to invest in or buy a share in.
 More to this later.

+lets create an API that allow user to download or share community pages. they can download the page as pdf or share it as an image.

+lets create an Api that allow user to share contributions for cycle, or for a midcycle,